 “God, you really are impossible.”

-“That’s not what I meant.”
+“That isn’t what I meant.”

 “Ha!
 There’s the Onyx I know.”

-The light flickered again.
-Far away, a faint echo of comms crackled through the dust.
+Far away, an echo of comms crackled through the dust.
+Onyx tilted his head, listening.
+“Signal.”

 Minjae tapped the side of his earpiece.
-“It’s weak, but yeah — Soahn’s probably panicking.”
+“It’s weak, but yeah.
+Soahn’s probably panicking.”

 “Then we wait.”